-- Make changes in habits like daily exercise.
-No binging on unhealthy junk and no eating meals while watching TV to avoid overeating, etc.
+- Inculcate habits like daily exercises, not binging on unhealthy foods and not eating meals while watching TV to avoid overeating, etc.

 - Be supportive.
 Studies suggest that less sugar increases stress hormones and makes the kid cranky.
-Reward the child for weight loss achievements with a movie show, a toy etc. However, do not reward them with their favorite food.
+Reward the child for weight loss achievements with a movie show, a toy, etc. However, do not reward them with their favourite food.

-- Reduce the portions, do not eliminate meals.
+- Reduce the food portions; do not eliminate meals.
 A researcher at Pennington Biomedical Research Center in Baton Rouge suggests that it’s not what you eat, but the quantity is what matters when trying to lose weight.

-- Substitute junk with healthy home-made snacks like raita, sprout salad, baked (not fried) papad, ragi dosa, grilled chicken strips etc. Sliced and diced carrots, cucumber, grapes, strawberries, watermelon etc. can be healthier finger food.
+- Substitute unhealthy foods with healthy home-made snacks like sprouts, salads, baked (not fried) papad, ragi dosa, grilled chicken strips, makhanas, etc. Sliced and diced carrots, cucumber, grapes, strawberries, watermelon etc. can be healthier finger food.

 - Don’t make unrealistic plans.
 So, if your child likes eating something that is against the weight loss plan, don’t eliminate it totally.
-That may stress the child and add to weight gain.
+That may stress the child and add to his weight.
 Do it gradually.
 Also set an attainable weight loss goal.
 A good, recommended rate is one pound (Approx 0.453592 kg) of weight loss per week.

 - Do not allow kids to watch TV, play video games and couch around for hours.
 Ideally, restrict it to one to two hours a day.

-- Don’t make kids-only diet, work as a team.
+- Don’t make a kids-only diet; work as a team.
 Include family and friends.
-You can yourself stick to food that is beneficial for you.
+You can stick to foods that are beneficial to you.
 Set an example for the child to keep him motivated.
-You could also throw a birthday party with all healthy snacks and set the trend.
+You could also throw a birthday party with healthy snacks and set the trend.